Janskia/speed-warping-package/README.md

 ### Custom Legs Origin ###

 LegsOrigin is center point around which legs rotate (hips), used in calculations of final feet destination.
 By default legs origin is set to hips transform of the model.
-This is correct, however if position of this point is slightly ofset, you can alter legs shape in final pose and likely get nicer results.
+This seems correct, however if position of this point is slightly ofset, you can alter legs shape in final pose and likely get nicer results.

 In order to do this:
 1. Add empty game object.